nvkhoi/AIL301_CS0801_KhoiNVSE61174_Project/README.md

 			-> Project2-classification.Rproj and .Rdata: the generated files when I create project in RStudio -> .Rhistory: the history of runned code
 			-> report.docx or report.pdf (recommended): the report file

 	- Some limitation:
 		+ I can't plot the table with some empty elements into graph.
 Moreover, R intepreter autofill them (if missing) with the first element in the row so I have to edit them a little bit.
 		+ RStudio is always run in one core of CPU.
 		+ Some algorithm is very slow and comsume a lot of memory (I disable almost everything, including Windows Explorer, to run boosting algorithm).
-		+ Be aware about the path, since RStudio always point working directory to current project folder.
-If you just use R and change the path, the category (that is generated from file path) can be load incorrectly
+		+ Be aware about the path, in this project I use relative path for input and out.
+Since RStudio always point working directory to current project folder, if you just use R and change the path, the category (that is generated from file path) can be load incorrectly.

 	- About used software: LibreOffice, Google Docs and Microsoft Office for draw graphss and writing report; RStudio for developing code; Cyberfox, Chrome for viewing html; Notepad++ for writing editing README.